The 2015 Remedy may have an impact on the contributions you have made.

 By moving your pension back to the legacy scheme for this period, you will either owe or be owed the difference in contributions, reflecting the benefit differences between the old and new police pension schemes.
 Your ABS-RSS will tell you what your legacy scheme is and guidance is available below.

-Contribution Adjustments Member Guidance SPPS 1987
+Contribution Adjustments Member Guidance PPS 1987

-Contribution Adjustments Member Guidance SPPS 2006
+Contribution Adjustments Member Guidance NPPS 2006

 Contributions Repayments Calculator